lemanschik/dspeed-hosting/README.md

 In The Box
 ----------

-DIREKTSPEED-Hosting turns a fresh Ubuntu 22.04 LTS 64-bit machine into a working mail server by installing and configuring various components.
+AwesomeOS - Web Hosting Server turns a fresh Ubuntu 22.04 LTS 64-bit machine into a working mail server by installing and configuring various components.

 It is a one-click email appliance.
 There are no user-configurable setup options.
 It "just works."